strapi/documentation/docs/developer-docs/latest/development/custom-fields.md

 ### Components

 `app.customFields.register()` must pass a `components` object with an `Input` React component to use in the Content Manager's edit view.
+This React component acts as the input for the custom field in the content manager view.

 ::: details Example: Registering an Input component